jagrosh/MusicBot/docs/setup.md

 ## 4️⃣ Run JMusicBot
 * Run the jar file (choose one of these options):
   * Double-click the jar file (on desktop environments), OR
-  * Run `java -Dnogui=true -jar JMusicBot-X.Y.Z.jar` from the command line (replace X, Y, and Z with the release numbers), OR
+  * Run `java -Dnogui=true -jar JMusicBot-X.Y.Z.jar` from the command line (replace X, Y, and Z with the release numbers)
 * Provide the requested information, if prompted.
 * Wait for the "Finished Loading" message.